snotskie/ttrpg/site/src/characters.md

 !!! compat "Carefree Upgrade Options"
     If your starting Lifestyle was Carefree, you may upgrade your Lifestyle to Blossomed, Prodigious, or Crafty.
 If you do, you receive this upgrade at the end of the following session.

     **🌼 Blossomed:** Your carefree nature has kept you safe from harm and surrounded by friends.
 When you have sparks, they might take on a free and connected aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Heart or Hurry, protect yourself for $+dc2$, as though you were Helped by the love and connectedness you feel for those around you.
-You also gain the "Epic Storytelling" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
 When you have sparks, they might take on a sorcerous or uninhibited aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Hurt, protect yourself for $+dc2$, as though you were Helped by a raw innate power.
-You also gain the "Blessed by Voices" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **🧶 Crafty:** You can envision amazing designs and, it seems, to bring them to life.
 When you have sparks, they might take on an autonomous or lucky aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Hand or Home, protect yourself for $+dc2$, as though you were Helped by your own sudden creativity.
-You also gain the "Efficiently Packed" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Eager Upgrade Options"
     If your starting Lifestyle was Eager, you may upgrade your Lifestyle to Driven, Chosen, or Wired.
 If you do, you receive this upgrade at the end of the following session.

     **⚜️ Driven:** Your eager drive has found purchase in a great mission or calling.
 When you have sparks, they might take on an incorrigible or resolute aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Hand or Hurt, protect yourself for $+dc2$, as though you were Helped by your own faith in your mission.
-You also gain the "Epic Fortitude" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or even cursed.
 When you have sparks, they might take on a divine or noble aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Heart or Home, protect yourself for $+dc2$, as though you were Helped by the will of the people whose lives you've touched.
-You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
 When you have sparks, they might take on a calculating or duplicative aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Hurry, protect yourself for $+dc2$, as though you were Helped by your own mind palace.
-You also gain the "Ease of Focus" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Wisened Upgrade Options"
     If your starting Lifestyle was Wisened, you may upgrade your Lifestyle to Steadfast, Warry, or Compelling.
 If you do, you receive this upgrade at the end of the following session.

     **🪬 Steadfast:** Your wise steadiness and alertness have made you adept at warding off harm and protecting your loved ones.
 When you have sparks, they might take on a firm or dispelling aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Home, protect yourself for $+dc2$, as though you were Helped by your care for others.
-You also gain the "Epic Awkwardness" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they might take on an astral or prophetic aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Hand or Hurry, protect yourself for $+dc2$, as though you were Helped by knowledge only you could know in that moment.
-You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
 When you have sparks, they might take on an illusory or vicious aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Heart or Hurt, protect yourself for $+dc2$, as though you were Helped by your own ambition.
-You also gain the "Tactful Speech" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Lost Upgrade Options"
     Regardless of your starting Lifestyle, you may upgrade your Lifestyle to Lost.
 If you do, you receive this upgrade at the end of the following session.